Wendy Hiller as Major Barbara from the 1941 movie poster |

 The final act is at the Undershaft Industries factory, which is set up as a model town on liberal principles rather like David Dale's New Lanark:

--I know the difference between right and wrong.
+-I know the difference between right and wrong.-At twenty-four, too!

 -Pooh, professor.
 Let us call things by their proper names.
 I am a millionaire, you are a poet, Barbara is a savior of souls.